MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/03-language-understanding.md

     - `what time is it?`
     - `tell me the time`

+    > **NOTE**
+    > To add a new utterance, write the utterance in the textbox next to the intent and then press ENTER.

 1. Select the **GetDay** intent and add the following utterances as example input for that intent:
     - `what day is it?`
     - `what's the day?`